cosmos/sdk-tutorials/liquidity-module/index.md

 starport relayer connect
 ```

-It will start to connect your two blockchains, you will see an output while it does
+As your two blockchains start to connect, you see output like:

 ```bash
 ◣ Linking paths between chains...
 ```

-When successful, your output will be
+When successful, your output shows:

 ```bash